 They head off symptoms

-They gargle with salt water
+They gargle with saltwater

 If you feel your throat starting to get scratchy, head straight to the pantry and grab the salt.
 Dissolve 1⁄4 teaspoon salt in 1 cup warm—the hottest you can comfortably handle, says Ashley Wood, RN, a nurse in Atlanta and contributor at Demystifying Your Health.
-“Some people add a drop of mouthwash to their salt water mixture—ingredients like menthol and methyl salicylate provide pain relief, thymol provides antibacterial proprieties and eucalyptol reduces inflammation.
+“Some people add a drop of mouthwash to their saltwater mixture—ingredients like menthol and methyl salicylate provide pain relief, thymol provides antibacterial proprieties and eucalyptol reduces inflammation.
 If you’re going to use mouthwash, the key thing to remember is to only use a small amount because they often contain some level of alcohol in them and this can actually irritate your throat if you put too much in your gargle mixture.”
-You can also try one of these other natural cold remedies that actually work!
+You can also try one of these other natural cold remedies that actually work.

-They take zinc
+They consider zinc

 Taking zinc the second you feel a cold could make a big difference.
 According to the National Institutes of Health, research suggests that oral zinc (lozenges, tablets, syrup) helps to shorten the length of colds when taken within 24 hours after symptoms start.
 And there’s some evidence that it can reduce the severity of colds as well.
 It’s not without possible side effects, though, including nausea and other GI symptoms.
-Also steer clear of the zinc nasal spray as well as intranasal gels or swabs, as they’ve been linked to possible loss of the sense of smell.
+Also steer clear of the zinc nasal spray as well as intranasal gels or swabs, as they’ve been linked to possible loss of the sense of smell (known as anosmia).

 They eat well

 A healthy diet gives your body optimal fuel for all its functions, including fighting off colds, according to the Academy of Nutrition and Dietetics.
 Make sure to include protein-packed foods such as beans, fish, and lean meats, and add in plenty of vegetables and fruits, which contain free-radical scavenging antioxidants, plus whole-grain foods such as brown rice.
-Be sure to nosh on these 8 foods when you have a cold.

 They stay hydrated

 Although there’s no definitive evidence that guzzling water and juice will move your cold along faster, it’s pretty well accepted that staying hydrated helps to unclog and thin your mucus so that you can blow it out more effectively, according to Jean Carstensen, MD, instructor in medicine and pediatrics at the University of Michigan in Ann Arbor.
-Water is your best bet, but fresh OJ is also good (it has the added benefit of vitamin C, which may help improve symptoms, according to the National Center for Complimentary and Integrative Health), and some doctors swear by hot ginger tea with lemon.
+Water is your best bet, but fresh OJ is also good (it has the added benefit of vitamin C, which may help improve symptoms, according to the National Center for Complementary and Integrative Health), and some doctors swear by hot ginger tea with lemon.

 They get some vitamin D